- Employee Retention Tax Credit Guide January 2023 Update - January 27, 2023

 3. What’s EBITDA?
 We generate profit!

 EBITDA is just one technical term the buyers and M&A advisors throw around and expect the entrepreneur to understand.
-Entrepreneurs understand profit, loss, taxes, and how much is needed to fund payroll.
-While these matters are important to business buyers, most focus on EBITDA which is a fancy way of calculating cash flow.
+Business owners understand profit, loss, taxes, and how much is needed to fund payroll.

 4. Who May I Trust to Know I am Selling a Business?